pan-canon/pan-canon/README.md

 ## Objective

-Currently, I write technical articles related to my stack and am learning C#.
-I am open to opportunities as a game developer or a game designer.
+Currently, I write articles related to my stack, sometimes web programming and am learning C#.
+I'm open to opportunities as a project manager or a game designer.

 ## Technology Stack